Available with Spatial Analyst license.

 This is a global raster function.

-Very large or very small values in the Population Field can give results that may not be intuitive.
-If the mean of the Population Field is much bigger than 1 (for example, as with city populations), the default search radius might be very small, resulting in small rings around the input points.
-If the mean of the Population Field is much smaller than 1, the calculated bandwidth might seem unreasonably large.
+Very large or very small values in the Population Field parameter can give results that may not be intuitive.
+If the mean of the Population Field values is much bigger than 1 (for example, as with city populations), the default search radius may be very small, resulting in small rings around the input points.
+If the mean of the Population Field values is much smaller than 1, the calculated bandwidth may seem unreasonably large.
 In these cases, you may want to enter your own Search Radius.

 Larger Search Radius values produce a smoother, more generalized density raster.
 Smaller values produce a raster that shows more detail.
 Only the points or portions of a line that fall within this neighborhood are considered in calculating density.
 If no points or line sections fall within the neighborhood of a particular pixel, that pixel is assigned NoData.